PathologyDataScience/triteia/README.md

 # simple_triton_client will be the name of the docker image
 docker build -f client.Dockerfile . -t simple_triton_client:latest
-docker run --init --security-opt seccomp:unconfined --network=container:<name of tritonserver docker container> --shm-size=1g -v ${PWD}/test_data:/data:ro --rm --name tritonclient -it simple_triton_client:latest
+docker run --security-opt seccomp:unconfined --network=host --shm-size=1g -v ${PWD}/test_data:/data:ro --rm --name tritonclient -it simple_triton_client:latest
 ```
-> **_NOTE:_**  `--init` ensures that the docker container has a "master process" to do clean multi-processing. `--network=` lets the docker image see ports from other containers, in this case the triton server.
+> **_NOTE:_**  `--network=` lets the docker image see ports from other containers, in this case the host.
 The default shared memory size is now 64MB, so `--shm-size=` is necessary if you are reading large WSIs. `--security-opt seccomp:unconfined` might only be necessary on bigger machines, but it gives your process access to [openblas](https://www.openblas.net/) threads. `--rm` removes the container on exit, beware.

 > The client docker utilizes the server docker network so any ports required by the client must be exposed when launching the _server_ container.
 For example, running a jupyter notebook on the client requires exposing the jupyter port (8888) on the server using -p <your port>:8888.